 Although symbiosis was once discounted as an anecdotal evolutionary phenomenon, evidence is now overwhelming that obligate or facultative associations among microorganisms and between microorganisms and multicellular hosts had crucial consequences in many landmark events in evolution and in the generation of phenotypic diversity and complex phenotypes able to colonise new environments.[62]

-Mutualistic symbiosis can sometimes evolve fromparasitism orcommensalism, Fungi's relationship to plants in the form ofmycelium evolved from parasitism andcommensalism.
-Under certain conditions species of fungi previously in a state of mutualism can turn parasitic on weak or dying plants.[64]
-Likewise the symbiotic relationship ofclown fish andsea anemones emerged from a commensalist relationship.[65][66][67]
+Mutualistic symbiosis can sometimes evolve fromparasitism orcommensalism, Fungi's relationship to plants in the form ofmycelium evolved from parasitism and commensalism.
+Under certain conditions, species of fungi previously in a state of mutualism can turn parasitic on weak or dying plants.[63]
+Likewise the symbiotic relationship ofclown fish andsea anemones emerged from a commensalist relationship.[64][65]

-Evolution originated from changes in development where variations within species are selected for or against because of the symbionts involved.[68]
-The hologenome theory relates to the holobiont and symbionts genome together as a whole.[69]
-Microbes live everywhere in and on every multicellular organism.[70]
-Many organisms rely on their symbionts in order to develop properly, this is known as co-development.
-In cases of co-development the symbionts send signals to their host which determine developmental processes.
-Co-development is commonly seen in both arthropods and vertebrates.[68]
+Evolution originated from changes in development where variations within species are selected for or against because of the symbionts involved.[66]
+The hologenome theory relates to the holobiont and symbionts genome together as a whole.[67]
+Microbes live everywhere in and on every multicellular organism.[68]
+Many organisms rely on their symbionts in order to develop properly, which is known as co-development.
+In cases of co-development, the symbionts send signals to their host which determine developmental processes.
+Co-development is commonly seen in both arthropods and vertebrates.[66]

 Flowering plants and the animals thatpollinate them have co-evolved.
 Many plants that are pollinated byinsects (inentomophily),bats, orbirds (inornithophily) have highly specialized flowers modified to promote pollination by a specific pollinator that is correspondingly adapted.
 The first flowering plants in the fossil record had relatively simple flowers.
 Adaptivespeciation quickly gave rise to many diverse groups of plants, and, at the same time, corresponding speciation occurred in certaininsect groups.
 Some groups of plants developed nectar and large sticky pollen, while insects evolved more specialized morphologies to access and collect these rich food sources.
 In some taxa of plants and insects, the relationship has become dependent,[76] where the plant species can only be pollinated by one species of insect.[77]